Chia-Network/chia-docs/docs/03consensus/challenges.md

 **Challenge**: sha256 output string which is used as proof of space challenges for farmers’ plots, as well as for the challenge chain VDF.
 This is also referred to as challenge hash.

 As you can see in Figure 4, there are three VDFs being executed concurrently, each which serve a different purpose.
 They are explained in the following sections.
+In the networking protocol, the three VDF proofs are usually passed around together, in what is called a **end of sub slot bundle**.